 We are people making a difference.

-Andrea is an organisational development specialist with twelve years’ experience delivering HR solutions in the resources and utilities sectors.
-Passionate about maximising organisations’ relationships with their people, Andrea specialises in building ground-up strategies that deliver in the areas of diversity and inclusion, organisational culture and employee engagement.
-Andrea is currently working at Energy Queensland focusing on leveraging culture, diversity and inclusion to drive tangible business results.
+Andrea is a passionate D&I practitioner with a career devoted to delivering people solutions in the resources and utilities sectors.
+Committed to maximising organisations’ relationships with their people, Andrea specialises in building ground-up strategies that deliver in the areas of diversity and inclusion, organisational culture and employee engagement.
+Andrea is currently leading Energy Queensland’s diversity and inclusion focus, focusing on sustained cultural change to drive tangible business results.

-In 2018, Andrea was awarded a Master of Strategic Organisational Development, her study focused heavily on d&i and including a research on leveraging inclusion to drive diversity.
-Andrea is driven to see the DPA connect and develop professionals to elevate the entire community to achieve the outcomes we collectively seek.
+In 2018, Andrea was awarded a Master of Strategic Organisational Development, her study focused heavily on D&I and included research on leveraging inclusion to drive diversity.
+Andrea was recognized as a finalist for the AHRI HR Diversity Champion award in 2018.
+Andrea’s driven to see the DPA connect and develop professionals to equip our community to achieve the outcomes we collectively seek.